 Then, when you feel more confident, move on to riskier investments.
 Use your expanding savings account to prove to yourself that you know what you’re doing.
 Remember, the greater the risk, the higher the return.

-Beginners often ask plenty of questions like: How to invest $1,000?
+Beginners often ask plenty of questions like: Best way to invest 10000?
 What should first-time investors do?
 Should I raise funds through peer-to-peer lending?
 They want to know how to coax their money to make more money.
 As a result, they’re all over the place.